 Our top pick for

 Airline stocks can be lucrative investments during thriving economies when more people take vacations and businesses expand.
 These can also deliver strong returns when oil costs plummet.
+But if the pandemic has taught us anything, it’s that no sector is immune to loss, and the airline industry is no exception.

 Airline stocks are the stocks of companies that provide air transportation for passengers and cargo using a variety of aircraft including airplanes and helicopters.
 On the passenger side, a few large corporations dominate the global market.
 But you can also find smaller, domestic companies that provide discount flights and operate under lower costs.